AVADOLearning/moodle-componentmgr/README.md

 * _Version control_ implementations allow us to download and checkout specific versions of components from a range of different sources.

+## To do

+* Ditch JSON for storage of package repository cache and use SQLite instead.
+  This should offer a sizeable reudction in the amount of time we spend locating package metadata.

 ## Troubleshooting

 * "cURL error 60: SSL certificate problem: unable to get local issuer certificate"